3 MINS READ

 The bottom line: You are unlikely to experience pain wearing a weighted blanket and reported incidents of pain are isolated.

-Weighted blankets simulate a therapy called Deep Pressure Therapy which is used in hospitals to calm patients suffering from anxiety and spatial disorders.
+Weighted blankets simulate a therapy called Deep Pressure Therapy, or DPT.
+It is commonly used in hospitals to calm patients suffering from anxiety and spatial disorders.

-In hospitals, DPS is simulated using ‘squeeze machines’ which replicate the sensation of being bear hugged.
-Weighted blankets replicate the same sensation in a portable way, and they are widely recommended by medical experts.
+In hospitals, DPT is simulated using ‘squeeze machines.’
+These machines replicate the sensation of being bear hugged.
+Weighted blankets replicate the same sensation in a portable way.

-Clinical studies have shown weighted blankets and weighted blanket therapy can help with insomnia , anxiety , ADHD and Tourette syndrome .
+Clinical studies show weighted blankets and weighted blanket therapy can help with insomnia , anxiety , ADHD and Tourette syndrome .

 Furthermore, there are thousands of real use cases where people’s sleep and mental health state has been improved with Deep Pressure Therapy.

-The simple truth is if you are looking for a weighted blanket because you struggle to sleep well or are anxious, then it could really help you.
-DPS is a 100% safe therapy and you have nothing to lose by trying it.
+If you are looking for a weighted blanket because you struggle to sleep well or are anxious, then it could really help you.
+DPT is a 100% safe therapy and you have nothing to lose by trying it.
 We say give it a go.

 A weighted blanket should weigh 7-13% of your body weight.
 The Koala Blanket is available in 4kg, 6.8kg and 9kg weights.